 In addition to a substantial hotel, Mirage boasts over 100,000 square feet of gaming space, which Clark Griswold unsuccessfully explored in the movie “Vegas Vacation”.
 Although the sprawling casino tends to steal the show, there are plenty of other things to do at Mirage besides gambling.

 Before I dive into what there is to do at The Mirage, it’s important to note that the property has been purchased by Hard Rock International.
-Over the next few years, the property will transition to become the Hard Rock Hotel and Casino.
+Over the next few years, the property will transition into its new identity as the Hard Rock Hotel and Casino.

 At this point, it’s difficult to predict what changes may occur, but they have announced that the volcano will be demolished and a guitar-shaped hotel tower will rise in its place.